Pacers vs. 76ers Player Props Betting Odds

 |21.5 (Over: -114)

+- The 20.0 points Haliburton scores per game are 1.5 less than his prop total on Tuesday.

-- He averages 1.8 more rebounds than his over/under on Sunday (which is 3.5).
+- He has collected 5.3 boards per game, 1.8 more than his over/under for Tuesday's game.

-- Haliburton averages 2.3 made three-pointers, which is less than his over/under on Sunday (2.5).
+- Haliburton has knocked down 2.3 three-pointers per game, which is less than his over/under in Tuesday's game (2.5).

 Get Haliburton gear at Fanatics!